Bird (1988 film): Music

 Initially, when Columbia owned the project, the studio executives wanted to hire musicians to re-record all of Parker's music, largely because the original recordings were in mono, and were not of acceptable sound quality to accompany a feature film.
 Eastwood had some recordings of Parker made by Parker's wife, Chan, from which he had a sound engineer electronically isolate Parker's solos.
-Musicians, such as Ray Brown, Walter Davis, Jr., Ron Carter, Barry Harris, Pete Jolly, and Red Rodney, were then hired to record backing tracks on modern equipment.
+Musicians, such as Ray Brown, Walter Davis Jr., Ron Carter, Barry Harris, Pete Jolly and Red Rodney, were then hired to record backing tracks on modern equipment.
 Dizzy Gillespie was on tour at the time of recording, so trumpet player Jon Faddis was hired to record his parts.

 Soundtrack

 Reception

-Bird received a positive reception from critics, scoring an 83% "Fresh" rating on Rotten Tomatoes from 23 reviews.
+Bird received a positive reception from critics, scoring a 77% "Fresh" rating on Rotten Tomatoes from 26 reviews.
 Whitaker's performance as Parker earned positive notices and honors including the Best Actor award at the 1988 Cannes Film Festival and a Golden Globe nomination.
 Eastwood was awarded the Golden Globe for Best Director.
 The film won the Grand Prix of the Belgian Film Critics Association and the Academy Award for Best Sound (Les Fresholtz, Dick Alexander, Vern Poore, Willie Burton).

 Despite its positive reception, Bird was a commercial failure, only grossing $2.2 million in North America, Eastwood's worst-performing film since Breezy, and his third least-successful film overall; Breezy earned $200,000, while White Hunter Black Heart earned $2 million at the box office.
 The film opened in one theater in New York City and only grossed $27,116 in its opening weekend.

 "Clint Eastwood is a fabulous actor as well as a fabulous filmmaker," observed Rolling Stones drummer and jazz aficionado Charlie Watts.
 "When he made 52nd Street move in Bird, it was one of the most exciting things I'd ever seen.
 He took the shot from a black-and-white still and then suddenly it all became color and it moved!
 I'd have loved to have been there in the '40s."